0xideas/sequifier-archive/README.md

 ## Complete example how to build and apply a transformer sequence classifier with sequifier

-1. create a conda environment, activate and run
+1. create a conda environment with python 3.9.12, activate and run
 ```console
 pip install sequifier
 ```
-2. create a new project folder (at a path referred to as `PROJECT PATH` later) and a "configs" subfolder
+2. create a new project folder (at a path referred to as `PROJECT PATH` later) and a `configs` subfolder
 3. copy default configs from repository for preprocessing, training and inference and name them `preprocess.yaml`, `train.yaml` and `infer.yaml`
 4. adapt preprocess config to take the path to the data you want to preprocess
 5. run